1. Stop Agreeing to Things You Haven't Read High Priority

 This isn't fear-mongering.
 This is the business model.
 And the only way to change it's to stop accepting it without question.

-• Install the ToS;DR browser extension right now.
+- Install the ToS;DR browser extension right now.
 It takes 30 seconds.
 Do Today

-• Pick one app you use daily.
+- Pick one app you use daily.
 Open its terms of service.
 Paste them into an AI chatbot and ask for a plain-language summary with red flags.
 This Week

-• For any new app or service, check the ToS;DR rating before signing up.
+- For any new app or service, check the ToS;DR rating before signing up.
 Grade D or E?
 Think twice.
 Ongoing

 2. Opt Out of Biometric Data Collection High Priority

 Biometric data is any measurement of your physical body used to identify you: your face, fingerprints, iris pattern, voice, the way you walk, even the way you type.
-Unlike a password, you can't change your biometrics if they're stolen.
+Unlike a password, you can't change your biometrics if they're compromised.

 Ask someone you trust.
 A friend, a family member, a tech-savvy coworker.
 This isn't weakness.
 It's practical.